Mashal #24. The Unmerciful Servant:

-It is interesting that the prophets and rabbis connected this thought of the year of Jubilee with the coming of the Messiah.
-One of Messiah Yeshua’s earliest statements that He defined His ministry by included a quote from Isaiah 61, which says that He (Ha-Mashiach) was anointed to proclaim “the year of Adonai’s favor.”
-This phrase, ‘the year of Adonai’s favor’ is a direct reference to the Jubilee year.
+It is interesting that the prophets and ancient (first century CE) rabbis connected this thought of the year of Jubilee with the coming of the Messiah.
+One of Messiah Yeshua’s earliest statements that he defined His ministry by included a quote from Isaiah 61, which says that he (the Messiah) was anointed to proclaim “the year of Adonai (our G-d’s) favor.”
+This phrase, ‘the year of Adonai (our G-d’s) favor’ is a direct reference to the Jubilee year.

 The Spirit of Adonai Elohim is upon me,

 Because Adonai has anointed me